Cargo Securement Regulations: What Are They?

 Further, the cargo must be inspected by the truck driver during the pre-trip inspection and again after the first 25 miles of travel.
 More truck inspections are required after driving for a certain amount of time and distance, in addition to when the truck driver takes a break or has a change of duty.

 It is only when the load is sealed and the truck driver has been instructed not to open the seal, that he isn’t required to make that inspection.
 However, sealed loads still can cause truck accidents.

 Regarding the securement of a sealed load, the shipper who loaded and sealed the truck is legally responsible for the respective crash.
 These “sealed load” cases are often pursued as strict liability cases against the shipper.

 Often the injured party is the truck driver, who is helpless in these situations and at the mercy of the shipper who loaded his trailer.

 Experienced truck attorneys should investigate all of the underlying facts.

 Get your truck accident questions answered today

-To speak with one of our experienced lawyers, call Michigan Auto Law at (800) 777-0028, or fill out our contact form for an auto accident lawyer free consultation.
+If you have been in an accident where cargo securement has been in question speak with one of our experienced lawyers, call Michigan Auto Law at (800) 777-0028, or fill out our contact form for an auto accident lawyer free consultation.
 The call and the advice are free.